40843245/Vue.js/quickstart guide.md

 + the hierarcy of project
 + how the server runs the code.

+We will discuss these topic with following example.

+Let me tell you answer about how to modifying the code vue project.

+We have to modify template in `../src/App.vue` and template in `../src/component/HelloWorld.vue`.

+Why?

+Let me explain with following example.

 ##### example
 Take my project named `app-project` for example.